TOEFL ITP Prep Course

 Please pay the tuition fees via wire transfer to the specified bank account by the deadline.

-4. What to bring on the first day
+4. Documents to submit by the first day of class

-Please apply using the online application form, by phone, or in person at the university.
+Please apply using the online application form and by phone at the university.
 Please feel free to contact us for any questions about course details or the application process.

 *Depending on space availability, we may accept applications even after the deadline has passed.
 Please submit the application form, and we will get back to you.